 Many possibilities: Speculation is of little value here.
 Your daughter should be seen asap by her pediatrician, examined, diagnosed and treated.
 Do not waste efforts to diagnose on internet.
 Have her seen.
 Hope she is better soon. ...Read more

 My 4 year old has a very high fever.
 Can I give her a ponstan suppository?
 I gave her 1 11 am yesterday...

 Yes& get checked: You can but he/she has a high fever get him checked by child's pediatrician to find the cause of very high fever.
 How high is it?
 Make sure he /she is drinking fluids as well. ...Read more

 My 6 year old has had a high fever and bad headache for 4 days.
 Absolutely no other symptoms.
 What could it be?

-Viral vs bacterial: After 4 days of theses symptoms: if your 6 yr old is not improving, it is worth while to have an exam performed to identify the potential cause of the fever and headache.
+Viral vs bacterial: After 4 days of these symptoms: if your 6 yr old is not improving, it is worthwhile to have an exam performed to identify the potential cause of the fever and headache.
 It could just be a viral illness that will improve with time and comfort.
 If bacterial-antibiotics may facilitate recovery. ...Read more